gmacini/hibernate-sqlite-id-creation-bug/README.md

 You can analyze the generated database and observe the following:

-1) Table WorkingWithBothFieldsIntegerAndIdAlphabeticallyFirstEntity: the field 'id' is created correctly.

-2) Table WorkingOnlyIdAsIntegerAndIdAlphabeticallySecondEntity: the field 'id' is created correctly.

-3) Table NotWorkingWithIdNotIntegerAndAnotherColumnAsIntegerAndIdAlphabeticallyFirstEntity: the field 'id' is created with the incorrect type ANY because 'zanotherColumn' is an Integer and 'id' is a Long.
+1) Table working-id-with-generation-type-auto: the field 'id' is created correctly with Data Type INTEGER.

-4) Table NotWorkingWithBothFieldsIntegerAndIdAlphabeticallySecondEntity: the field 'id' is created with the incorrect type ANY because it is alphabetically after 'anotherColumn'.
+2) Table not-working-id-with-generation-type-identity: he field 'id' is created with the incorrect type ANY because the generation type is set to IDENTITY.